Is Lifting Weights Good for Your Heart?

-Smoking places an unnecessary burden on your heart and lungs, and is a known cause of cardiovascular disease.
-Your risk of developing cardiovascular disease increases with the amount of cigarettes you smoke, and there is no “safe” amount of cigarettes that lower your risk.
+Smoking places an unnecessary burden on your heart and lungs and is a known cause of cardiovascular disease.
+Your risk of developing cardiovascular disease increases with the number of cigarettes you smoke, and there is no “safe” amount of cigarettes that lowers your risk.

 The heart is a muscle, and like all muscles, it needs exercise to stay strong and efficient.
 Although aerobic exercise, aka “cardio,” has long been accepted as the gold standard for a healthy heart, new data suggests that lifting weights (a form of anaerobic exercise) offers standalone heart-healthy benefits, even when it isn’t accompanied by aerobic activity.

 Like a lot of people, you might need a little more convincing to wander into the weight room at your gym.
 It can be intimidating, but it’s absolutely essential for building strong bones and as we’ll see, a healthy heart.

 There’s a reason why your heart and blood vessels are referred to as your circulatory system.
 Together, they deliver oxygen, blood, vitamins, and minerals to every other part of your body.

 Good blood circulation is important for overall health.
 Circulation is also responsible for delivering hormones to your tissues and muscles so they can function properly.

 Weightlifting increases blood flow to the muscles.
 This improves overall circulation and also helps rid your body of waste products, another job of your circulatory system.